ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

   a certificate after internally assuring the user identity, and the systems integrator may publish the CA root certificate in DNS.

-**DANCEr:** A DANCEr is the term which is used to describe a protocol that has been taught to use DANE, usually through a _How to DANCE with_ document.
+**DANCE protocol:** A DANCE protocol is protocol that has been taught to use DANE client mchanisms..

 **Security Domain:** DNS-bound client identity allows the device to establish secure communications with any server with a DNS-bound identity, as long as a network path exists, the entity is configured to trust